Immersed figure-8 annuli and anyons: Fun with figure-8

 Another way to illustrate this result uses the idea of handle decomposition; see e.g., Chapter~4 of~\cite{gompf1994}.
 An annulus is the union of a 0-handle with a 1-handle.
 The difference between the embedded annulus $X$ and the immersed ``figure-8" $X_8$ is the absence or existence of a twist on the 1-handle.
 We thus redraw \eqref{eq:tunnel-8-full} as:

 Here, a 0-handle is a disk (the round part of the figure), and a 1-handle is the strip (thick lines in the figure).
 Both 0-handles and 1-handles are topological balls.
 The difference is the way they attach.
-This way of illustration will be convenient in the following.
+This illustration will be convenient.